 The root mean squared is a measure of the within group standard deviation.
 For a robust linear regression, it is the square root of average variances across the predictor groups.
 Thus, the RMSE in our model indicates that the standard deviation of the mean LDL across each age group is 33.62 mg/dL.

+Point: 3 out of 3.

 h.
 The interpretation of the intercept is that newborns would have a mean LDL level of 132.528 mg/dL.
 This likely has no relevant scientific interpretation, but is merely a by product of fitting the model to the data.
 A newborn’s LDL is likely very low or based on the mother’s.

+Point: 3 out of 3.

 i.
 The interpretation of the slope is that the estimated diference in LDL for two groups differing by 1 year in age is -.09019 mg/dL, with the older group averaging a lower score.

+Point: 3 out of 3.

 j.